Idlewild (Outkast album)

-Idlewild is the sixth and final studio album by American hip hop duo Outkast.
+Idlewild is the sixth and final studio album by the American hip hop duo Outkast.
 It was released on August 22, 2006, by LaFace Records and served as the soundtrack album to the duo's musical film of the same name, which was released that same month.
 Containing themes relating to the music industry, the album also featured songs not included in the film while incorporating jazz, blues, swing, and soul styles in its music.

 The album debuted at number two on the US Billboard 200 chart, selling 196,000 copies in its first week.
 It achieved minimal international charting and produced five singles that attained moderate Billboard chart success.
 Despite mixed criticism towards its unconventional musical style and loose thematic structure, Idlewild received positive reviews from most music critics upon its release.
 The album has been certified platinum in sales by the Recording Industry Association of America for shipments of one million copies in the United States.

 Background

-Though less a soundtrack and more of a companion album, the Idlewild album features seven songs from the Idlewild film: "Chronomentrophobia", "Makes No Sense at All", "PJ and Rooster", "Greatest Show on Earth", "When I Look in Your Eyes", and, from the end credits, "Morris Brown".
+Though less a soundtrack and more of a companion album, the Idlewild album features seven songs from the Idlewild film: "Chronomentrophobia", "Makes No Sense at All", "PJ and Rooster", "Mutron Angel", "Greatest Show on Earth", "When I Look in Your Eyes", and, from the end credits, "Morris Brown".
 Two snippets of film dialogue are also included on the album as interludes.
 The rest of the songs performed in the film were included on the earlier OutKast LPs Big Boi and Dre Present...Outkast and Speakerboxxx/The Love Below.
 In an interview for Billboard, Big Boi stated "This is an OutKast album.
 It isn't like a soundtrack where we go get this person or that person".

 According to PopMatters critic Tim O'Neil, Idlewild's music was "not merely contemporary hip-hop, but a unique hybridization of modern hip-hop with vintage big-band jazz and Delta blues."
 Jess Harvell from Pitchfork observed imitations of hot jazz and jump blues songs throughout the record, while New York Post writer Dan Aquilante said the album mixed hip hop, jazz, blues, swing, and soul music, as OutKast "chronicled African American musical history with original tunes that transcend race and time".